aksub99/MolDQN-pytorch/README.md

 # MolDQN-pytorch
-A PyTorch Implementation of "Optimization of Molecules via Deep Reinforcement Learning".
+A PyTorch implementation of "Optimization of Molecules via Deep Reinforcement Learning".